ManishMallik/StoringRecordsOfExpenses/README.md

 # StoringRecordsOfExpenses
 This was originally made using JOptionPane.
-A better version will be uploaded later.
-Also, create the file "userAccounts.dat" before running the program.
+Create the file "userAccounts.dat" before running the program.